CMS comparison 2025: The most popular content management systems

 - Security and service

-The most popular content management systems in detail
+What are the most popular content management systems?

-The open source systems like WordPress, TYPO3, Joomla!, Drupal, Contao, and Neos are currently the most popular standard solutions for professional website operation.
-But every system is of course not equally suited to every individual purpose.
-Here, we put together the main functions, application types, and system requirements of different content management systems.
-Our pro and con tables should help you make your decision.
+Open-source systems like WordPress, TYPO3, Joomla!, Drupal, Contao, and Neos are currently the most popular standard solutions for professional website operation.
+But every system is not equally suited to every individual purpose.
+Here, we’ve put together the main features, use cases and system requirements for different content management systems.
+We’ve included pros and cons tables for each CMS so it’s easier for you to decide which content management system is right for you.

 - PHP 8.3 with JIT compiler